ISISComputingGroup/ibex_developers_manual/doc/processes/instrument_details/ENGIN-X-Instrument-Details.md

 ## ENGIN-X Notes ##
 * For each run, ENGIN-X generates .log and .txt files from the NeXus data file.
 The .txt files are "3-column" files (as opposed to the "2-column" data files used on other instruments.
 We need to determine if these "3-column" files are still required in the future and, if so, document how these "3-column" files are generated.
 * OpenGENIE is currently used to analyse ENGIN-X data.
 In due course, the ENGIN-X team should consider migrating to Mantid.

-## ENGIN-X SECI Configs ##
-Document information about ENGIN-X SECI configs here.

-## ENGIN-X Genie Scripts ##
-Similarly, Document information about ENGIN-X SECI Genie scripts here.
-* ENGIN-X currently has one large master OpenGENIE script, which is used in (almost?) all runs.
-This script has to be migrated to genie_python (or to a library of genie_python methods).
-* ENGIN-X also uses a position compensation script (to compensate for the movement of the target position as the sample is stretched on the stress rig).